ie3-institute/simona/docs/readthedocs/usersguide.md

 - Execute ``gradle shadowJar`` inside the external simulation project.
 - Copy the resulting *jar* (usually placed inside <external project>/build/libs) to SIMONA/inputData/ext_sim.

-Now, when a simulation with SIMONA is started (see `above <#running-a-standalone-simulation>`_), the external simulation is triggered at each tick that it requested.
+Now, when a simulation with SIMONA is started (see [above](#running-a-standalone-simulation), the external simulation is triggered at each tick that it requested.

 ## Troubleshooting